Jones Bridge Massacre (Task Force Clabio)

-Jones Bridge Massacre (Task Force Clabio) is a 1989 Filipino crime action film based on the titular incident on June 8, 1989.
+Jones Bridge Massacre (Task Force Clabio) is a 1989 Filipino crime action film based on an ambush on the Jones Bridge on June 8, 1989, in which two policemen were killed.
 Directed by Ben "M7" Yalung, the film stars Lito Lapid, Jackie Aquino, Eddie Garcia, Paquito Diaz, Berting Labra, Ruel Vernal, Robert Talabis, Rez Cortez, King Gutierrez and Edwin Reyes.
-Produced by Cine Suerte, the film was released on October 25, 1989.
+Produced by Cine Suerte and EG Productions, the film was released on October 25, 1989.

 Critic Justino Dormiendo of the National Midweek gave the film a positive review for its "engrossing" storytelling, though he was nevertheless critical of the decision to exploit a tragic incident for mass consumption.